We live in an age where everything is just a click and a few shipping days away. Everything is for sale online — including CBD oil.

 When it comes to buying CBD oil, there’s no one-size-fits-all legislation in place.
 This is because not every country in the world has regulated the sale of CBD on its territory.

 In addition to that, the stereotyped perspectives of CBD and THC compounds don’t help.
 There are far too many countries that strictly forbid CBD — regardless of its numerous benefits.

 However, making CBD products dependent on legal THC constraints, within the country’s regulations is not the completely correct approach either.

 CBD is one of the cannabinoid compounds, but it has no psychoactive effect whatsoever.
-Because they are derived from the same hemp plant, CBD may contain THC compound, but only in extremely small traces ranging from 0.1% to 0.3%, or it could possibly be THC free.
+Because they are derived from the same hemp plant, CBD may contain the THC compound.

 Some of the countries out there have approved the safety of CBD and embraced the potential of its regular use.
 Here, we will focus on those particular states, with a little pre-explanation where needed.

 CBD-based products can be legally purchased as a dietary supplement in all 50 states in the U. S. However — if you want to get technical — this isn’t completely legal.

 Why is that?

 Well, since the FDA hasn’t recognized it as a supplement, it shouldn’t be addressed as such.
 That being said, the trick is that legal status depends on how CBD is made, as well as each stateâ€™s particular laws.

 So, if youâ€™re thinking of using CBD products in the U.S, it is important to know the local regulations.
 This is because some states specify that CBD can only be used to treat chronic pain, epilepsy, and muscle contractions.